mpounsett/nagiosplugin/README.txt

 - Timeout handling
 - Persistent "cookies" to retain state information between check runs
 - Resume log file processing at the point where the last run left
-- No dependencies beyond the Python standard library.
+- No dependencies beyond the Python standard library (except for Python 2.6).

 nagiosplugin runs on POSIX and Windows systems.
-It is compatible with Python 3.3, Python 3.2, and Python 2.7.
+It is compatible with Python 3.3, Python 3.2, Python 2.7, and Python 2.6.

 Feedback and Suggestions